Trick-or-What? Pandemic Halloween is a mixed bag all around

 “It's so uneven in terms of regulations right now,” said Hays, the group's president.
 “Whatever local agencies have been put in charge of this really are clamoring to try to get a hold of what's going on and be able to handle it."

-A few haunts have already opened, he said, “and they're having to really stay after people to keep them distanced and to get them to keep their masks on.
-It's a lot of babysitting the customers."

-A few haunts have created drive-thru experiences, an approach Hays isn't a huge fan of, noting the potential danger of the startle reflex in drivers with their feet on gas pedals.
+A few haunts have created drive-thru experiences, an approach Hays isn't a huge fan of, noting the potential danger of startled in drivers with their feet on gas pedals.
 Other attractions have gone to timed tickets.
 Many expect a 50 percent reduction in attendance in an industry that usually generates about $1.14 billion in annual ticket sales, primarily during Halloween season.

 “Nobody's going to have a great year,” Hays said.
 "There's no doubt about it.”